Krenar123/cooking_diary/README.md

 ### Starting the application

 First thing you have to do is:
-`rails db:migrate, rails db:create & rails db:seed` .
+`rails db:create rails db:migrate & rails db:seed` .
-Or you can use `rails db:reset` and than use `rails db:seed`
+Or you can use `rails db:create` and than use `rails db:reset`

 Before that if you have problem connecting with database you might use `sudo service postgresql start` - for Ubuntu